What is fetal alcohol syndrome?

 How is fetal alcohol syndrome diagnosed?

 There isn’t a test for FAS.
 Your doctor will look for physical symptoms, such as a low birth weight and a small head.
-He or she will look at behavioral symptoms, such as attention and coordination.
+They will look at behavioral symptoms, such as attention and coordination.
 Your doctor will ask you if you drank while you were pregnant and if so, how much.
 FAS can be difficult to diagnose in childhood because it has similar symptoms to other disorders, such as ADHD.